adn770/ppdf/docs/design-dmap.md

     -   **Outcome**: The LLaVA model will be correctly prompted, enabling it to accurately refine the generic "door" and "stairs" pre-classifications into their final, specific types.

+### Phase 23: Rendering Engine Refactoring
+* **Milestone 70: Modularize Rendering Logic**
+    * **Goal**: To refactor the monolithic `rendering.py` module into a structured package of single-responsibility modules.
+    * **Description**: This milestone improves maintainability by separating concerns.
+        The core rendering orchestration, geometric calculations, and specialized procedural generation for features like water and hatching are moved into their own dedicated files.
+    * **Key Tasks**:
+        1. Create the `dmap_lib/rendering/` package directory.
+        2. Create the `svg_renderer.py`, `geometry.py`, `hatching.py`, `water.py`, and
+            `constants.py` modules.
+        3. Move the main `render_svg` orchestration logic into an `SVGRenderer` class within `svg_renderer.py`.
+        4. Relocate geometric helper functions and the `_RenderableShape` class to `geometry.py`.
+        5. Isolate all hatching and water generation logic into `HatchingRenderer` and `WaterRenderer` classes in their respective modules.
+    * **Outcome**: A clean, organized rendering package where each module has a clear and distinct purpose, making the system easier to extend and debug.

+* **Milestone 71: Implement Class-Based Rendering Orchestration**
+    * **Goal**: To convert the rendering pipeline from a procedural function to an object-oriented process orchestrated by the `SVGRenderer` class.
+    * **Description**: This milestone finalizes the refactoring by implementing a class-based approach.
+The `SVGRenderer` becomes the central point for managing styles, orchestrating the drawing of layers, and delegating specialized tasks to helper classes.
+    * **Key Tasks**:
+        1. Implement the `SVGRenderer` class to manage the rendering lifecycle, including style initialization, canvas setup, and layer ordering.
+        2. Instantiate `HatchingRenderer` and `WaterRenderer` within the `SVGRenderer` to handle their specific tasks.
+        3. Update the main `dmap.py` script to instantiate and call the `SVGRenderer` class instead of the old procedural function.
+    * **Outcome**: A fully object-oriented rendering engine that is more robust, extensible, and aligns better with the design of the analysis pipeline.